Metabolic Disorder That Affects Insulin Production

 Ongoing Diabetes Management

 Your child’s diabetes care needs will change as they grow.
 Our team is here to closely monitor their growth and development, and make any plan adjustments as necessary.
-We will schedule office appointments at the Penn State Pediatric Endocrinology and Diabetes Clinic every three months, but we are available for support at any time.
+We will schedule office appointments at the Penn State Health Pediatric Endocrinology and Diabetes Clinic every three months, but we are available for support at any time.

 Support groups provide children and their families an opportunity to connect with others in similar situations.
 Learn more about the support groups offered at Penn State Health Children’s Hospital.